Premkumarbajaru/eCommerce-Transactions-Analysis/README.md

 # eCommerce Transactions Analysis Report

 ## Introduction
 This report provides an analysis of the `FirstName_LastName_EDA.ipynb` file, a Jupyter Notebook containing exploratory data analysis (EDA) code for an eCommerce Transactions dataset.
-The analysis is based on the provided code snippets and may not be comprehensive.

 ---